Yard1/HoI4-Intelligence-Agency-Blocker/README.md

-# Intelligence Agency Blocker modding utility by Yard1 (HoI4 Modding Coop resource).
+# Intelligence Agency Blocker modding utility

 Hearts of Iron 4 modding resource, allowing to block the creation of La Resistance Intelligence Agencies unless conditions are met.